c-vandenberg/paper-qa-chemistry/README.md

 1. **Re-scoring**: The **retrieved paper tokens**, which are **most relevant to the query**, are **fed into an LLM** to be re-scored and the text summarised.
 By default, Paper QA uses `gpt-4o-mini` for this step.
 2. **Contextual Answering with Prompt**: The system has a defined prompt that can be used to contextualise the answer to the query.
 The summarised text is then put into the prompt and **fed into another LLM**.
 By default, Paper QA uses `gpt-4-turbo` for this step.
 The LLM uses this context to generate a **coherent and accurate answer** to the query.
 3. **Reference and Source Integration**: The LLM can also be configured via the prompt to **provide references to the papers** or the **sections of papers** it used to generate the answer.

-## 1.6 Paper QA Chemistry Implementation

-This program in this repository builds on the aforementioned Paper QA package to extract papers from a user's **Zotero database**.
-It overrrides some of the logic in `paperqa.contrib.ZoteroDB` as it was discovered during the development, whereby papers past the first 100 in the Zoetero database were not being processed, even if the starting position was set as >100.

 ## References